-&lt;sup>1 Under self-employed status, total cost for the company.
+1 Under self-employed status, total cost for the company.

-&lt;sup>2 Medical cover, company car, cell phone, other insurances, own expenses.

-$^{\rm 3}$ -/- indicates that the concerned person was not yet a member of the Executive Committee on the day of granting of the stock options.

-$^4\,$ -/- indicates that the concerned person was not yet a member of the Executive Committee on the provisional allocation date.
+- $^{\rm 2}$ Medical cover, company car, cell phone, other insurances, own expenses. - $^{\scriptscriptstyle 3}$ -/- indicates that the concerned person was not yet a member of the Executive Committee on the day of granting of the stock options. - 4 -/- indicates that the concerned person was not yet a member of the Executive Committee on the provisional allocation date. - 5 In compliance with the Phantom Stock Unit Plan: the fair value of the ordinary share at the provisional allocation date of 05.02.2015 being €104.74.

-&lt;sup>5 In compliance with the Phantom Stock Unit Plan: the fair value of the ordinary share at the provisional allocation date of 05.02.2015 being €104.74.
+$^{\rm 6}$ In compliance with the Phantom Stock Unit Plan : the fair value of the ordinary share at the final allocation date of 01.03.2015 being €109.16 and the gross dividend attributed since the provisional allocation date being €6.00.